karthik7712/css-practice/foundations/02-class-id-selectors/README.md

 ### Self Check
-- Do the odd numbered `p` elements share a class?
+- Do the odd numbered `p` elements share a class? solved in the first attempt
-- Do the even numbered `div` elements have unique IDs?
+- Do the even numbered `div` elements have unique IDs? solved in the first attempt
-- Does the Number 3 element have multiple classes?
+- Does the Number 3 element have multiple classes? put an extra id attribute